leventkaracan/MiT-MFIF/README.md

 ## Testing MiT-MFIF

 You can test MiT-MFIF using the following script.
-You can reach the pre-trained model under the model directory.
+You can reach the pre-trained model under the "model" directory.

 `python test.py --root_testdata  ./datasets --test_dataset LytroDataset --root_result ./results  --root_model ./models/ --model_name mit-mfif_best`